taraqfarhan/ggl/README.md

-Specific to Chromimum Based Browsers (Google Chrome, Chromium, Brave) only ggl -p 3 --img chess board ggl -p business -yt How does money work? ggl -p guest how to use the dark web ggl -i -p "Profile 3" "build linux kernel from the scratch" ggl -i why bitcoin is illegal in some countries
+Specific to Chromimum Based Browsers (Google Chrome, Chromium, Brave) only ggl -p 3 --img chess board ggl -p business -yt "How does money work?" ggl -p guest how to use the dark web ggl -i -p "Profile 3" "build linux kernel from the scratch" ggl -i why bitcoin is illegal in some countries